rowlandcoping/smokingbuns/TESTING.md

 - After discussions with my mentor I re-built the footer to stop the images scaling with the screen width to become outsized on larger desktop monitors.
 I achived this by setting fixed values for the image height and wrapping the container to the image.
 This was unfortunately not compatible with the previous fix.
 The solution I came upon was expanding the padding for the hover pseudo element until the background took up the desired amount of space.
 This is not a solution I'm particularly happy with but I think it may be the best one as long as the footer is built in Bootstrap.

 - Footer sizing and positioning (part 3):
 - I made a final attempt to have consistancy with the hover image in the footer.
-I discovered the image wasn't centred in the anchor element which was causing the problwm, and solved it by settnig the anchor display property to flex and centering the content.
+I discovered the image wasn't centred in the anchor element which was causing the problem, and solved it by setting the anchor display property to flex and centering the content.
 This also meant I could consistently control the padding by setting a height and width for the anchor element, and it didn't break the layout.
-I am still unable to centre the anchor within the list element, but on substantial review I am not sure that it is possible when nesting images within an anchor tag within a list element without breaking the layout of the site.
+I am still unable to center the anchor within the list element horizontally, but on substantial review I am not sure that it is possible (ie when nesting images within an anchor tag within a list element) without breaking the layout of the site.
 Once I realised this it was either rebuild it or keep what I have, and given the minimal visual impact I prefer the semantic clarity of placing the footer navigation in an unordered list.

 - During testing I have noticed that the text in the menu is not vertically centred in the anchor element, which meant that the sheriff stars looked unbalanced.
 Because of the bootstrap layout, I was unable to vertically center the text my any conventional means, but I discovered that if I wrapped the text in an h2 tag and set a small negative margin I could center it this way.
 From the research I have done I can see nothing semantically wrong with this and it looks much better.
 - On preparing to take screengrabs in Windows I discovered that the above fix rendered differently in Windows to other devices (Linux / Android) on which I had tested it.
 It is interesting that the way CSS displays should be dependent on OS, it seems a Linux base gives different outcomes!
 This makes it hard to fix.
 On testing in Firefox and Chrome on Windows using dev tools setting the bottom margin at 0 perfectly centers the text in the star, but until the change is pushed it's impossible to know if this will work on mobile and Linux, and of course vice versa if I did it the other way around!
 See screengrabs below for the issue: